CoLRev-Environment/colrev/docs/source/index.rst

 Credits
 -----------------

-The broader vision is better tool-support for the literature review process.
-To achieve this, CoLRev adopts **batteries included but swappable** as a principle to reconcile the need for an efficient end-to-end process with the possibility to select and combine specific tools.
+CoLRev adopts **batteries included but swappable** as a principle to reconcile the need for an efficient end-to-end process with the possibility to select and combine specific tools.
 Users can -- for each step of the review process -- rely on the powerful reference implementation of CoLRev or select custom tools.

 The CoLRev reference implementation builds on the shoulders of amazing projects (growing giants) and benefits from their ongoing improvements